Skip to main content

 Figure 1.
 The 5 generations of CAR-T cells.
 The first generation consists of a CD3ζ chain only (pink box).
 The second-generation CAR-T cells have an additional costimulatory domain (blue box).
 Third-generation CAR-T cells are composed of multiple costimulatory domains (extra co-stimulatory domain indicated by yellow star).
 Fourth-generation CAR-T cells (TRUCK) are engineered to carry an NFAT- responsive cassette (containing the transgenic cytokine IL-12 for example) which is released upon CAR-T cell engagement with the tumour-specific antigen.
 Fifth-generation CAR-T cells are modified to express IL-2Rβ receptors with a binding site for the STAT3 transcription factor allowing for JAK/STAT pathway activation.
 TM, transmembrane domain; ScFv, single-chain variable fragment; TRUCK, T cell redirected for universal cytokine-mediated killing [figure adapted from (26, 27)].

 In addition to this, third-generation CARs carry multiple co-stimulatory molecules, which include both CD28 and 4-1BB.
-However, studies have shown they do not enhance efficacy in comparison to second-generation CAR-T cells; thus, fourth- and fifth-generation CARs were constructed, based upon second-generation CARs (31).
+However, studies have shown they do not enhance efficacy in comparison to second-generation CAR-T cells; thus, fourth- and fifth-generation CARs were constructed based on second-generation CARs (31).
 Fourth-generation CARs are known as T cell redirected for universal cytokine-mediated killing (TRUCK) CAR-T cells.
 These cells are engineered to carry an NFAT-responsive cassette (containing the transgenic cytokine such as IL-7, IL-12, IL-15, IL-18, or IL-23) which significantly enhances the efficacy of CAR-T cell therapies.
 The expression of the cytokine transgene is induced when CD3ζ-containing CARs engage with the TAA; the local delivery of pro-inflammatory cytokine into the tumour stroma stimulates innate immune cells against the tumour and promotes acute inflammation, altering the immunosuppressive TME (26).
-Early clinical trials have shown that fourth-generation CAR-T cells secreting IL-12, resulted in apoptosis and elimination of suppressive CD4+CD25+Foxp3+ Tregs in addition to the activation of TNFα producing Mφs; both of which contributed to tumour elimination.
-The anti-tumour response of TNFα is well established; it can cause cellular apoptosis by binding to TNF-R on the tumour cell surface and promotes classical activation of anti-tumoral M1 macrophages and natural killer (NK) cells by blocking Treg cells (32).
+Early clinical trials have shown that fourth-generation CAR-T cells secreting IL-12 resulted in apoptosis and elimination of suppressive CD4+CD25+Foxp3+ Tregs in addition to the activation of TNFα producing Mφs, both of which contributed to tumour elimination.
+The anti-tumour response of TNFα is well established.
+It can cause cellular apoptosis by binding to TNF-R on the tumour cell surface and promotes classical activation of anti-tumoral M1 macrophages and natural killer (NK) cells by blocking Treg cells (32).
 Similarly, upon antigen encounter, cytokines such as GM-CSF and IFNγ released by CAR-T cells can further positively influence the recruitment and functionality of M1 TAMs.

-The final generation of CAR-T cells are known as the fifth generation.
+The final generation of CAR-T cells is known as the fifth generation.
 Fifth-generation CAR-T cells express IL-2Rβ receptors, which provide a binding site for the STAT3 transcription factors allowing for STAT/JAK pathway activation, enhancing the potency and specificity of CAR-T cells (27).
 Furthermore, whilst fifth-generation CAR-T cells are currently under investigation for their safety and efficacy, both second- and fourth-generation CAR-T cells are currently being trialled for the treatment of many solid tumours such as HNSCC and including OSCC.

 Mechanisms of killing by CAR-T

 CAR-T cells have several killing mechanisms including exocytosis, Fas/FasL and secretion of cytokines.
 Upon TAA encounter with the CAR-T cell, CAR dimerises undergoing a conformational change in its cytoplasmic domains, leading to their phosphorylation, binding, and activation of Zap70 with downstream activation of signalling cascades (33).
 These cascades upregulate the three mechanisms which kill tumour cells, shown in Figure 2.
 The first killing mechanism is exocytosis of perforin and granzymes.
-Granzymes can induce both caspase-dependent and -independent apoptotic cell death (34).
+Granzymes can induce both caspase-dependent and caspase-independent apoptotic cell death (34).
 Secondly, cytokine secretion by CAR-T cells can sensitise the tumour stroma by upregulating IFNγ receptors, facilitating stromal cell targeting.
 The pro-inflammatory cytokines IL-12 and IL-18 can directly induce IFNγ production whilst cytokines such as IL-1 and TNFα stimulate an increased expression of IFNγ receptor (IFNGR), owing to an increased IFNγ production.
 IFNγ induces regulatory T cell apoptosis and induces the differentiation of macrophages into the M1, pro-inflammatory phenotype, to overcome tumour progression (35).
 Finally, the third mechanism is the Fas (receptor) and FasL (ligand) pathway.
-Upon trimerization, caspase 8 is activated which, downstream, processes pro-caspase 3 to mature caspase 3.
+Upon trimerisation, caspase 8 is activated which, downstream, processes pro-caspase 3 to mature caspase 3.
 Caspase 3 mediates tumour cell death via subsequent cleavage of substrates, which induce apoptosis (36).
 Cell contact killing can also occur through ligation of TRAIL by DR4/DR5 but also through ligation of TNFR1 by TNFα (37).
 Whilst pre-clinical data using these CAR-T cells demonstrate potent anti-tumour activity, there are many challenges in addition to the immunosuppressive TME, including heterogeneity of TAs, toxicity control and poor persistence.

-FIGURE 2
+Figure 2

 www.frontiersin.org